Accessibility (a11y) for web development

 ASCII art a11y

-• then wrap that with <pre aria-label="some label"> so that screen readers indicate the existence of the art.
+so that screen readers indicate the existence of the art. - Using only

 <pre aria-label="ascii art cube"><span aria-hidden="true">